HTBChicago/Resources/ConnectingDedicatedVPN.md

-Let a member of the admin team know that you want access to the dedicated VPN and if there are spots available you will be added, once added you should see the `Dedicated Labs` in the lower left hand corner.
+Let a member of the admin team know that you want access to the dedicated VPN and provide them your HTB handle.
+If there are spots available you will be added, once added you should see the `Dedicated Labs` in the lower left hand corner.
 <img width="1523" alt="image" src="https://user-images.githubusercontent.com/84935721/123170974-c8652780-d440-11eb-83de-74b527c967ea.png">

 <br>